michaelkubina/SpotMicroESP32/README.md

 This Project currently lacks the whole programming/software part.
 Luckily Maarten Weyn already made the inverse kinematics work and wrote also an Smartphone App for simple Control of this Robot via BLE.
 Take a look into his Repository as well: https://github.com/maartenweyn/SpotMicro_ESP32

+Look also at the GitLab pages for the general SpomicroAI community, where you can find different models and resources: https://gitlab.com/custom_robots/spotmicroai

 ![SpotMicroESP32](https://github.com/michaelkubina/SpotMicroESP32/blob/master/spotmicroESP32.jpg)

 ## Note of thanks